wintertwinkle/parcel-experiment/README.md

 # About the project

-A simple demo demostrate how to use npm and parcel
+A simple demo demostrates how to use npm and parcel